by Cynthia M. Johnson, MA

 What is This Diet?

 A low-fiber/low-residue diet limits how much dietary fiber and residue-providing food you eat.
 Dietary fiber is a type of carbohydrate in plants.
-Your body can't process it.
+Your body cannot process it.
 Residue is the undigested part of food that makes up stool.
 Eating less lowers how much food passes through the large intestine.